By Dana Corriel MD

 4 They keep children off of electronics

 The jury is still out on just how much time children should spend with their screens.
-The lastest study shows we may be too harsh on just how bad this exposure can be A colleague and friend, pediatrician Yael Wapinski, MD shared her thoughts on this issue here on the website.
+The latest study shows we may be too harsh on just how bad this exposure can be A colleague and friend, pediatrician Yael Wapinski, MD shared her thoughts on this issue here on the website.
 Regardless of how you feel about the issue, board games offer a perfect respite to the electronic addiction our youth is facing.

 5 They build their interactive skills